 The Glaucoma treatment by OculoSubarachnoid Shunt Insertion Pilot (GOSSIP) study is an early feasibility study evaluating the safety and feasibility of oculosubarachnoid shunting and the performance of the OptiShuntV1 device.
 The study is conducted according to GCP and ISO14155 guidelines and aims to recruit 15 patients with severe, end-stage glaucoma refractory to medical therapy.
 Due to the coronavirus pandemic, recruitment was temporarily halted after the 8th patient.

-3-month trial results demonstrate that oculosubarachnoid shunting is safe and highly effective in lowering IOP and the number of medications used by patients.
+6-month trial results demonstrate that oculosubarachnoid shunting is safe, feasible for widespread adoption, and highly effective in lowering IOP and the number of medications used by patients.

 The Mean IOP prior to OptiShuntV1 insertion was 41 mmHg on an average of 3 medications.
 At 3-months post insertion, the Mean IOP was reduced by 74% to 11mmHg with all patients reaching a target IOP of <18mmHg on an average of 1 medication.
-No severe, unexpected, or intra-operative adverse events occurred and areas for improved surgical technique and device design were successfully identified
+No severe or unexpected adverse events occurred and areas for improved surgical technique and device design were successfully identified

-The OptiShunt is an oculosubarachnoid glaucoma device (OGD) which is inserted via the ab-externo pathway.
+The OptiShunt is an oculosubarachnoid glaucoma device (OGD) which is inserted via the ab-externo (from the outside) pathway.

 The OptiShuntV2 is the follow-on device which incorporates design optimisation changes identified during the GOSSIP study.

-The device includes a two-part construction and a modified shunt insertion device to make the device simpler, safer, and even more effective.
+The device includes a two-part construction and an upgraded shunt insertion system to make the device simpler, safer, and even more effective.
 The OptiShuntV2 is planned for implementation in the GOSSIP study phase 2, starting in 2021.